 There might be many reasons for the same.
 Over time, junk files, invalid registry entries, unwanted duplicates get accumulated in your hard disk and reduce the system’s speed.
 Your system might get infected with malicious software as well which results in a slower response to the given commands, especially the startup and shutdown processes.

 Fixing these issues are not complicated.
-Here are a few quick and easy tips to take care of slow Startup and Shutdown on Windows 10.
+Here are a few quick and easy tips, to boost Windows 10 slow Startup and Shutdown speed.

 1. Manage Startup Programs